sasaSilver/udp-chatroom/README.md

 # UDP Chatroom

 ## Description
-A simple command line chat application that allows multiple clients to chat with each other over a network using the User Datagram Protocol (UDP).
-The app consists of a server that manages client connections and broadcasts their messages.
+A simple command line chat application that uses the User Datagram Protocol (UDP).
+The app consists of clients that send messages and a server that receives and processes these messages.

 ## Functionality
 - **Multi-client Support**: Connect up to 10 clients simultaneously.
 - **Real-time Messaging**: Send and receive messages in real-time.
-- **User Registration**: Clients can register with a unique name and receive an ID.
+- **User Registration**: Clients can register with a name and receive a unique ID.
 - **Command Support**: Clients can execute commands to leave the chatroom or view all participants.
 - **Cross-Platform**: Compatible with both Windows and Unix-like systems.